LGN520/farreach-public/ycsb-implementation.md

 					+ Use DEBUG_ROCKSDB to locate issue -> write_wal has large time (>0.5s)
 					+ Set DISABLE_WAL as true only alleviates write stalls yet cannot avoid, not to speak of achieving the same results as no loading phase
 				- NOTE: test exp4 still with loading phase -> argue that throughput variation is due to runtime variance of RocksDB, mainly use normalized thpt and cache hit rate to present dynamic results
-			* TODO: Finish exp9 on control plane bandwidth cost vs. different snapshot interrupts for FarReach
-				- TODO: Check tmp_switchos.out, tmp_controller.out, and tmp_controller_bwcost.out -> if encounter any issue in controller/switchos, let Siyuan fix first
-			* TODO: Add Twitter Traces for exp2 on different workloads
-				- TODO: Test ScanResponseSplit of range query and GetResponseLargevalue for large value
-				- NOTE: double-check the Twitter Traces of the choosen clusters before experiments (maybe we can have a discussion)
-			* TODO: Update benchmark.md for each exp including code change and configuration change
-				* Basic order: prepare phase (keydump + loading) -> exp1 -> exp2 -> exp3 ...
-				* For exp1, give details of static server rotation as a module and latency evaluation as another module
-					- For exp2, exp3, exp5, ..., refer to exp1 for the same static server rotation, but give details of code/configuration changes
-				* For exp4, give details of dynamic pattern
-		* Coding
-			* TODO: Finish TraceReplay workload
-				- TODO: Get correpsonding trace file based on workloadName
-				- TODO: Limit the maximum number of parsed requests, and the maximum value size based on its paper
-				- TODO: Comment request filtering under static pattern in TraceReplayWorkload -> resort to KeydumpClient and PregeneratedWorkload
-				- TODO: Twitter key -> 16B keybytes by md5 -> inswitchcache.core.Key by fromBytes
-					+ How to implement it more reasonable? -> possible solution:
-						* Change toString() to dump key as two 8B longs, which is "<8B long> <8B long>"
-						* Change fromString() to extract key from "<8B long> <8B long>"
-						* Add a static function Key::convertYcsbString() to convert "user<8B long>" as "<8B long> 0", before invoking fromString()
-						* Add fromBytes() to parse 16B keybytes for Twitter traces
-						* Re-run keydump to generate hot keys, dynamic rules, and pre-generated workloads
-						* NOTE: check affected modules -> ycsb::PregeneratedWorkload, ycsb::DynamicRulemap, common/workloadparser
-			* TODO: Print ratio of write requests with >128B values in keydump

 - 10.30 (using new exp order in paper; add exp3 as latency statistics)
 	+ Siyuan